Mattress Firm decided to get into the bed in a box industry

 My tulo arrived within two days, however, if I were in a more remote location they may have to struggle a bit more to get the tulo to me in the same time.
 I’m not a huge fan of leaving my house to shop but, the additional perk of being able to test it in Mattress Firm’s many locations is really something that none of their peers can offer.
 Sure, you can try Leesa in West Elm.
 However, how many West Elms are near you?
 I think that there are 2 in the Phoenix metro area.
 For perspective there are 4 Mattress Firms within walking distance of my house.
 Casper has a display of sheets and pillows at every Target, but I have never been to a Target that has the Casper mattress on display for testing.
 I don’t think it fits with the overall theme and floor plan of Target.

 You get where this is going.
 If the tulo is price appropriately, then they will sell a lot of these.
 After sleep testing it, I feel like their price is a bit on the high side for what the tulo delivers.
-It appears that the people at Mattress Firm believe that as well, as they just started to offer discounts ranging from $150-$250 off the tulo.
+It appears that the people at Mattress Firm believe that as well, as they just started to offer a free frame with purchase.

 What is Inside the Mattress?